alloba/book-of-hours-notes/books/Cucurbit Prisoner Records 1928.md

 ### Partial Study Description
 I'm Reading...

 Something called a 'Singlefoot', a horned mountain-dweller, is brought back from some kind of embassy to the Grove of Green Immortals.
-Collers expresses his irritation that Gervinus van Lauren refuses to assist in its containment.
+Collers expresses his irritation that [[Gervinus Van Lauren]] refuses to assist in its containment.
 ### Study Complete Description
 I've Read...